mhggpo/sheet-music-to-pic/README.md

 'N':Means Next Line, in fact, the max length of a line is 30, idk what will happen when you input sheet more than 30 in a line

+when input, you'll see "More?", means you can input multi lines in one time, just press enter twice to skip this feature.

 ### tone

 means your sheet's offset text of Main C Tone, for example, if "1=F", then tone="F"